ramalhow/pcsxr-360-collection/README.md

-# sources-pcsxr-360
+# pcsxr-360-collection

- backup of all sources of the pcsxr-360 emulator that i found online
+this is a backup of all sources of the pcsxr-360 emulator that i found online.